Museum of Occupations and Freedom Fights, Lietuva - Things to Do in Museum of Occupations and Freedom Fights

 Explore Vilnius Old Town

-Booking Tip: Free to explore independently, but guided walking tours cost €15-25 and provide valuable historical context.
-Early morning or late afternoon offer the best lighting and fewer crowds.
-Look for local guides who speak multiple languages and have official certification.
+Booking Tip: Free to explore on your own, but guided walking tours cost €15-25 per person and provide valuable historical context.
+Best visited in morning or late afternoon for optimal lighting and fewer crowds.
+Look for local guides certified by the Lithuanian Tourism Association.

 Take a Day Trip to Trakai Castle